-If you’re impatient to un-pack however or you know you’ll need something out of your case (maybe you want to get straight in the pools) then there’s nothing stopping you just wheeling your case on yourself.
+If you’re impatient to unpack however, or you know you’ll need something out of your case (maybe you want to get straight in the pool), then there’s nothing stopping you just wheeling your case on yourself.

 Most cruise ships will have sales set up on the day you embark for drink packages right through to spa treatments.
 Booking it early (on the day you get on the ship) will ensure you net yourself a tidy little saving!

-If it’s big enough you might find several different places on your cruise ship that have ice cream for sale (whether it be an ice cream parlour or a stand on the pool deck).
+If it’s big enough, you might find several different places on your cruise ship that have ice cream for sale (whether it be an ice cream parlour or a stand on the pool deck).
 Sometimes these ice creams will come with a charge, but don’t pay it!

 At least on embarkation day anyway.
 We guarantee you, practically the first thing every man and his dog will do as soon as they get on-board will be to head to the main buffet for some lunch.

 Just head down to the reception desk and ask there.
 You may have to explain why you want them removed (which can feel a little awkward sometimes) as the cruise line will want to know if there’s a problem with the service, but they will do it for you with no problem at all.

-There will also be a space for you to add a tip if you want.
-Don’t (unless you really, really want to) you’ve already tipped the barman and waiter, you probably just didn’t realise it.
+But there will also be a space for you to add a tip if you want, although you’ve already tipped the barman and waiter, you probably just didn’t realise it.